 Who is able to think of the seventieth week of this prophecy without thinking of a favorite author’s or preacher’s speculations?
 Some believe Christ will return in the middle of the seven-year period and take his people home in what is called the Rapture.
 But, do the Scriptures really say this?
 If they do, would those left behind know when this rapture occurred, and if so, wouldn’t they be able to calculate the exact day of Christ’s second coming three and one half years later?
 How would this square with what Jesus claimed about no one ever knowing the day or the hour of his coming?

 The Hebrew calendar follows the moon rather than the sun, as our calendars do today.
 It contains 12 lunations of 29½ days each, giving us a year of 354 days of 30 and 29-day alternating months.
 The first month is called Nisan (or Abib), which has 30 days, the second has 29 etc. Seven times in a 19 year time cycle a 13th month having 29 or 30 days was added, making that particular year 383 (or 384) days long.
 The prophetic year, as implied in the Bible however, has 360 days and is composed of twelve 30-day months.
 Both the prophetic year and the actual Jewish calendar year are important to our study.
-With this groundwork laid, I hope to begin posting tomorrow or in the next couple days about the specifics of Daniel’s prophecy.
+With this groundwork laid, We have what we need to consider the specifics of Daniel’s prophecy.
 May God bless the understanding of all who read and consider the meaning of this important prophecy.